boonebgorges/buddypress-docs/readme.txt

 = 1.4.6 =
 * Improved compatibility with PHP 5.4+
+* Fix bug that prevented the activity action from being modified for the associated group

 = 1.4.5 =
 * Fixes bug in access filter for "logged-in users" setting